 usa AI in America

-From Dartmouth to DOGE: How America created Artificial Intelligence, why it claims Supremacy in AI and the plans to keep it that way
+How America created Artificial Intelligence, why it claims Supremacy in AI, and the plans to keep it

 From the summer classrooms of Dartmouth in 1956 to the billion-dollar data centers of Silicon Valley, the story of artificial intelligence is, at its core, an American epic.
 Born from Cold War curiosity and fueled by a culture of invention, AI in America traces how a bold experiment among a handful of scientists gave rise to machines that now write, paint, drive, decide, and more.